 Although it is a small, isolated country, NEPAL, has for decades been in the international political limelight due to its ongoing negative relationship with its neighbor -- the People's Republic of CHINA.
 Due to obfuscation, it is difficult to say for sure when he was baptized as a Jehovah's Witness, but the #2 political figure in Nepal as of the latter 2000s, named TULSI GIRI, is an ACTIVE Jehovah's Witness.
 Tulsi Giri has been in-and-out of political power in Nepal since the 1960s, and he even spent many years in political exile in India before returning to power in Nepal in 2005.
 What was Tulsi Giri doing in India when he left in 2005?
 Tulsi Giri was working for the WatchTower Society at its India HQ!!!

-Around 2002, it was discovered that the WatchTower Society itself had applied for and been granted official status as an "ASSOCIATED NGO" with the United Nations back in the early 1990s.
-(That UN status required BI-ANNUAL renewal of application signed by a WatchTower Society Officer.)
-Such sounds harmless unless the reader has been a Jehovah's Witness for decades who understands that the WatchTower Society has for decades taught that the United Nations is the biggest enemy that "Jehovah" has on planet Earth.
-Plus, the WatchTower Society has for decades condemned as "THE GREAT HARLOT" of Revelation all religious organizations which maintained a formalized relationship with the United Nations -- which is EXACTLY what the WatchTower Society itself did "secretly" in 2001.
+Around 2002, it was discovered that the WatchTower Society itself had SECRETLY applied for and been granted official status as an "ASSOCIATED NGO" (NGO is simply the abbreviation for "Non-Governmental Organization") with the United Nations back in the early 1990s. ("Associated NGO" Status requires BIENNIAL submission of a Renewal Application signed by a WatchTower Society Corporate Officer, plus submission of "proof" of the renewal applicant's SUPPORT of the United Nations during the previous two year period.)
+"Associated NGO" sounds harmless unless the reader has been a Jehovah's Witness for decades who understands that the WatchTower Society has for decades taught that the United Nations is the biggest enemy that "Jehovah" has on planet Earth.
+Plus, the WatchTower Society has for decades condemned as "THE GREAT HARLOT" of Revelation all religious organizations which maintained a formalized relationship with the United Nations -- which is EXACTLY what the WatchTower Society itself did SECRETLY from the early 1990s until the early 2000s, when that fact was finally discovered and publicly revealed.

 More recently, in 2014, it was discovered that some Kingdom Halls in CHILE were displaying the National Flag of Chile in their windows on certain national holidays in accordance with Chilean law which requires the exterior display of the Chilean Flag at public buildings on certain national holidays.
 When that FACT was more thoroughly investigated, it was discovered that other Chilean Kingdom Halls have even erected exterior Flag Poles in their front yards for the more proper display of the Chilean Flag on national holidays.
 And to think, that some American JWs have SUED their employers over being required to raise/lower American Flags at their Employer's premises.
 Those Employers should consider SUING the hypocritical WatchTower Society for the court-ruled "damages" paid to such JW Employees.